Are you ready for the 18th annual KSF Lacrosse Festival?

 After months of rehabilitation and encouragement from family and friends, Katie went back to finish her degree and help coach her college lacrosse team to two more National titles.
 In 2004 Katie moved to Arizona to pursue her graduate degree where she remained for six years.
 Katie moved back to the Philadelphia area in 2010 and became an active member of the Katie Samson Foundation.

-As Assistant Director of Museum Education at the Pennsylvania Academy of the Fine Arts, Katie still finds time to play wheelchair sports, such as rugby, tennis and cycling.
+nieces and nephews.
 Katie also enjoys storytelling as a creative art form and performs for different organizations in Philadelphia.
 As a peer mentor for people who have suffered spinal cord injury through Magee Rehabilitation Hospital, Katie encourages her mentees to seek out adaptive sports and therapeutic programs that have had such a positive effect on her life.

 This year marks the 18th anniversary of the Katie Samson Lacrosse Festival and will feature a record setting 54 teams.
 Exciting and competitive games will take place between many of the region’s top-ranked high school lacrosse teams.
 The event will include a roster of 26 boys teams and 28 girls teams...